Agricultural & Biomedical Sciences

 Building on the knowledge acquired in Anatomy and Physiology I, you will further study the structure and function of the human body.
 The course focuses on the studies of systems involved with integration, control, absorption, excretion and metabolism.
 Students will also learn advanced injury evaluation techniques, manual resistance techniques, therapeutic exercises, and therapeutic modalities.

 This course is available for dual enrollment college credit through the Reading Area Community College.
 This class is open to students in 11th and 12th grade.

-This course is an introduction to the principles of biomedical and clinical science research with an emphasis on critical analysis of the current literature.
+This course is an introduction to the principles of scientific research with an emphasis on critical analysis of the current literature.
 The course provides an overview of experimental design, laboratory technology, statistical analysis, and publication preparation.
-The course is specifically designed to improve student presentation skills and potential for collaborative work in biomedical science.
-Students will learn how to design and write a realistic research proposal and will gain a general understanding of how different techniques can be used to address a wide range of scientific research questions.
-This STEM experience provides students with an inquiry-based learning opportunity and engages them as active learners in a research setting.
-This class is open to students in 11th and 12th grade.
+The course is specifically designed to improve student presentation skills and potential for collaborative work in research.
+Students will learn how to design and write a research proposal and will gain a general understanding of how different techniques can be used to address a wide range of scientific research questions.
+This experience provides students with inquiry-based learning opportunities in a field of their choice.
+FFA membership is open to any student in this class.

 Agriculture Science (5, 6, 7, & 8)